kaybenot/skrypty/README.md

 **Zadanie 2** Python: Czatbot

-:x: 3.0 A chatbot with the trained ability to handle at least 3 ways to phrase those intents.
+:white_check_mark: 3.0 A chatbot with the trained ability to handle at least 3 ways to phrase those intents.
+[Link do commita 1](https://github.com/kaybenot/skrypty/commit/d1d07f3feabc4c60691245814dec844b5ed28bdc)

 :x: 3.5 Information about opening hours and menu items should be fetched from the configuration file.